Lily James is unrecognisable as Pamela Anderson in first photo from new TV show

-Lily James and Sebastian Stan are unrecognisable as Pamela Anderson and Tommy Lee in new series
+Lily James is unrecognisable as Pamela Anderson in new series about Baywatch star

 Many are struggling to tell them apart

-Lily James and Sebastian Stan are identical to Pamela Anderson and Tommy Lee in a brand new series about the Baywatch star.
+Lily James has undergone an unrecognisable transformation into Pamela Anderson for a brand new series about the Baywatch star.

-The new Hulu show, title Pam & Tommy, is set to tell the story of Anderson and Lee’s marriage back when their sex tape was stolen and leaked publicly.
+The new Hulu show, title Pam & Tommy, is set to tell the story of Anderson’s marriage to musician Tommy Lee back when their sex tape was stolen and leaked publicly.

-Lee will be played by Marvel star Sebastian Stan, who shared a photo himself in character on Instagram.
+Lee is being played by Avengers star Sebastian Stan, who has shared an equally as unrecognisable photo of himself in character on Instagram.

-The official photos have stunned many, with some unable to tell the difference between the actors and the characters they are playing.
+Many have been left unable to tell the difference between the actors and the characters they are playing.

 Twitter user Jarrett Wieselman wrote: “Lily James as Pam Anderson is more perfect than I could have realised.”